Last-minute household employment tax tips for families

 If you're reading this in February or March

-These are the months when most people do all of their taxes for the year but household taxes are a little different.
+These are the months when most people do all of their taxes for the year, but household employment taxes are a little different.
 If you hired a caregiver in the past year and didn't withhold taxes from them or pay any employer taxes yet, you've missed several deadlines.
 But don't panic.

 "The worst thing you can do is ignore your taxes or quickly give your employee a 1099," says Tom Breedlove, Sr. Director of Care.com HomePay.
 "Neither option is a legal solution and will actually make things worse."